Althen-Sensors/.github/profile/README.md

 Welcome to our github.
 Althen's repositories are private.

-Our github information can be found in the <u>private</u> repository https://github.com/Althen-Sensors/Althen-Sensors
+Our github information can be found in the private repository https://github.com/Althen-Sensors/Althen-Sensors